ameihao/PM566-final-project/README.md

-This is my PM566 Final Project website home.
+This is my PM566 Final Project website homepage.
 My site is published at https://ameihao.github.io/pm566-final-project/